lightward/mechanic-tasks/docs/send-tax-receipts-for-donations/README.md

 Tags: Orders, PDF, Receipts, Tax

 Use this task to email donation receipts to donors as PDF attachments, with an option to cc the shop email.
-It runs  on new, paid orders, and it will sum the donation amount from all line items that have a configured product donation tag.
+It runs on new, paid orders, or optionally on order creation.
+The task will sum the donation amount from all line items that have either one of the configured product donation tags, or one of the configured product titles.

 * View in the task library: [tasks.mechanic.dev/send-tax-receipts-for-donations](https://tasks.mechanic.dev/send-tax-receipts-for-donations)
 * Task JSON, for direct import: [task.json](../../tasks/send-tax-receipts-for-donations.json)